The Bhagavad Gita is a 700-verse scripture that is part of the Hindu epic Mahabharata.

 Faced with a fratricidal war, a despondent Arjuna turns to his charioteer Krishna for counsel on the battlefield.
 Krishna, through the course of the Gita, imparts to Arjuna wisdom, the path to devotion, and the doctrine of selfless action.
 The Gita upholds the essence and the theological tradition of the Upanishads, while also integrating dualism and theism.

-This volume contains the Sanskrit recitation of the first five chapters of the Bhagavad Gita.
+This volume contains the complete Hindi narration of the first five chapters of the Bhagavad Gita.

 Chapter One: Arjun-Vishada Yoga (46 verses) - Arjuna has requested Krishna to move his chariot between the two armies.
 His growing dejection is described as he fears losing friends and relatives as a consequence of war.